zfa56/tesco-monday-morning/README.md

 # tesco-monday-morning
-A sample repository for working with Tesco on Monday morning to practice collaboration
+A sample repository for working with Tesco on Monday morning to practice collaboration.